JakubKorytko/Expensify-App/docs/articles/new-expensify/insights/How-to-Use-Insights-in-Expensify.md

 ## How to switch between views in Insights

-Insights support three viewing modes:
+Insights support four viewing modes:

 **Bar View**

 Displays grouped results as a bar chart.
-This is the default view and makes comparisons easy at a glance.
+This is the default view for **Top categories** and makes comparisons easy at a glance.

 **Table View**

 Displays grouped data in rows and columns for more detailed analysis.
+This is the default view for **Top spenders** and simplifies side-by-side comparisons.

 **Line View**

 Displays grouped data in a line chart for analyzing trends.
+This is the default view for **Spend over time** and helps you monitor changes and patterns.

+**Pie view**

+Displays grouped data as a pie chart to show proportional distribution.
+This is the default for **Top merchants** and helps you understand distribution instantly.

+---

 To switch views:

 1. Open any Insight.
 2. Click **View** in the top navigation.
-3. Select **Table**, **Bar** or **Line**.
+3. Select **Table**, **Bar**, **Line** or **Pie**.

 ---